growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 ### Import Method

 1. Log in to Qiita:Team with the owner account.
 Click the user icon in the upper right to access [Settings] from the dropdown menu.
-2. Open the [Applications] tab on the user account, and under [Personal access token], click [Generate new token]
+2. Open the [Applications] tab on the user account, and under [Personal access tokens], click [Generate new token]
 3. Enter [Description], check [read_qiita_team] in [Scopes], then click [Generate token].

 ![import3](./images/import3.png)